 The dark finish is not only for the looks.
 It is the reason players receive a premium, drier sustain.
-I believe this is all drummers seek in cymbals.
+I believe this is all drummers seek in cymbals with holes and without.

 You will enjoy playing these hi-hats.
-They produce a realty cool musical tone with an excellent attach.
-Also, they fit perfectly in the overall setup of a drum kit.
+The hi-hat produces a realty cool musical tone with an excellent attach.
+Also, the hi-hat fit perfectly in the overall setup of a drum kit.